extenda/tech-radar/README.md

 ### Vote on Pull Requests

 To promote change, everyone is encouraged to vote on active pull requests.
-We use pull request comments to discuss changes.
+We use slack channel [#tech-radar](https://extendaretail.slack.com/channels/tech-radar) to discuss changes.
 In the end, pull requests are reviewed and merged by the Tech Radar maintainers.

 ## Semantic Versioning